kongware/ftor/README.md

 ## Type representatives

 ftor doesn't rely on the prototype system but on type representatives.
 Type reps are plain old Javascript `Object`s with some static methods that don't depend on `this`.
-The renouncement of prototypes is accompanied by the necessity to pass around types explicitly.
+The abandonment of prototypes goes hand in hand with the necessity of passing types explicitly.
 This is the major drawback of this approach, the advantages outweigh though.
 More on this later.
 Here is an extract of the `Ident` type along with the functor type class:

 ```Javascript
 // interop